mcbridejc/samg-dfu/README.md

 The SAMG55 watchdog is enabled by default, so if no valid application is programmed, the chip should reset after a few seconds and go back into DFU mode.
 However, there's a big caveat here:
-If you place an external RC debounce on your reset pin with a rise time less than 1 SCLK cycle (about 30us) this will prevent the reset controller status register from properly reporting a watchdog reset (per datasheet section 19.4.3.4).
+If you place an external RC debounce on your reset pin with a rise time longer than 1 SCLK cycle (about 30us) this will prevent the reset controller status register from properly reporting a watchdog reset (per datasheet section 19.4.3.4).